Step 1 - Define your Assessment Framework

 What is the Assessment Framework?

 The Assessment Framework includes all the supporting information that makes up an assessment, such as the grades that are used or the name of the assessment.
-You can manage grade point scales and grade sets, assessments that can be added to the Assessment Policy and the marksheet settings such as which columns should be shown.
+You can manage grade point scales and grade sets, assessments that can be added to the Annual Policy and the marksheet settings such as which columns should be shown.

 As Assessment Frameworks are typically only created once and last for a number of academic years (grade sets and the course name rarely change), this part of the assessments is separated out for a simpler yearly setup process.